 Proper Patient Positioning

-That’s why we designed the Midmark 626 Barrier-Free® Examination Chair with Patient Support Rails+ to promote AMA-recommended patient positioning for BP capture.2 The barrier-free low chair height allows most patients to place their feet flat on the floor while the accessory rails support the arm at heart height.
+Adherence to AHA-recommended3 patient positioning is essential to an accurate BP measurement.
+In fact, proper positioning alone lowers resting BP measurements by 7 mmHg systolic and 4.5 mmHg diastolic.4 The Midmark 626 Barrier-Free® Examination Chair with Patient Support Rails+ helps promote AHA-recommended patient positioning for BP capture.3 The barrier-free low chair height allows most patients to place their feet flat on the floor while the rails support the arm with cuff at heart height.

-Hover over the blue dots to see how patient positioning can affect blood pressure measurements.
+Hover over the blue dots to see the effects of positioning on BP capture.5

 no-talking